-If you want to distil the essence of Poland’s eventful history, head for Wielkopolska.
+If you want to experience the essence of Poland’s eventful history, head for Wielkopolska.
 The region’s name means Greater Poland, and this is where the Polish state was founded in the Middle Ages.
 Centuries later, the local population has an understandable pride in its long history.

 Northern & Western Pomerania